People have gaps in their memory, which may span a few minutes to decades.

 People may also have vague symptoms, such as fatigue, weakness, or problems sleeping.
-Depression and suicidal and other self-destructive behaviors (such as substance abuse Overview of Substance-Related Disorders Drugs are an integral part of everyday life for many people, whether the drugs are used for legitimate medical purposes or recreationally (see table Drugs with Medical and Recreational Uses)... read more and reckless sexual behavior) are common.
+Depression and suicidal and other self-destructive behaviors (such as substance abuse Overview of Substance-Related Disorders Medications and other substances, whether used for legitimate medical purposes, as a habit (for example, caffeine), or recreationally, are an integral part of everyday life for many people ... read more and reckless sexual behavior) are common.
 Risk of suicidal behaviors Suicidal Behavior Suicide is death caused by an intentional act of self-harm that is designed to be lethal.
 Suicidal behavior includes completed suicide, attempted suicide, and suicidal ideation.
 Suicide usually... read more may be increased when amnesia resolves suddenly and people are overwhelmed by traumatic memories.

 Rarely, people with an extreme form of dissociative amnesia suddenly travel from their home for a period of time.
 During this time, they do not remember some or all of their past life, including who they are (their identity).
 These episodes are called dissociative fugues Dissociative Fugue In dissociative fugue, people lose some or all memories of their past, and they usually disappear from their usual environments, leaving their family and job. ("Fugue" comes from the Latin words... read more .